d3/d3-queue/README.md

 Adds the specified *method* to the queue, with any optional *arguments*.
 The *method* is called with the optional arguments and a final callback argument, which should be called when the task has finished.

 ### queue.await(callback)
+### queue.awaitAll(callback)

 Sets the *callback* to be notified when all deferred tasks have finished.
+If *await* is used, each result is passed as a separate argument; if *awaitAll* is used, the entire array of results is passed as a single argument.

 ## Callbacks

 The callbacks follow the Node.js convention where the first argument is an optional error object, and the second is used to pass on the result of an operation.
+Queue.js does not directly support asynchronous functions that return multiple results; however, you can homogenize such functions by wrapping them and converting multiple results into a single object or array.